compBiophyMete/PRODIGY-BashScripts/README.md

 # PRODIGY-BashScripts
-This directory contains bash scripts to calculate the Kd constant, create a file containing only Kd constants, and residue-residue contacts.
+This directory contains bash scripts to detect residue-residue contacts, predict the Kd constant and create a file containing only Kd constants.